This page is about BMW motorcycle battery safety, but applies to most lead acid batteries.

 Being from the frozen north, we receive a set of jumper cables at birth and are required to carry them to the grave.
 When hooking up jumper cables ALWAYS CONNECT THE Positive TERMINAL FIRST TO THE positive TERMINALS ON BOTH BATTERIES!
 THEN HOOK THE NEGATIVE CABLE TO A GOOD GROUND, BUT NOT THE BATTERY!!!!!!!
 Do not SCREW UP this procedure, an arc could cause one of the batteries to BLOW UP, bad, very bad.

 After the jumped engine is running disconnect the NEGATIVE JUMPER FIRST FROM THE FROM THE JUMPED VEHICLE, BEING CAREFUL NOT TO TOUCH ANY GROUND, BIG ARC, ALSO VERY BAD.
 Then remove the positive cable and carefully store your cables until the next time you need them.

 Car starting story; When I was in school I had a gas powered car starting unit in the back of a Dodge Power Wagon.
-This unit had 6-12-18 and 24 volt outputs.
+This unit had 6-12-18 and 24-volt outputs.
 After jumping myself to get the Dodge running in very cold weather, I would drive the M of U campus looking for those poor souls who car would not start.
-Stop and offer them a jump for $20, good money in those day.
-Hook up the cable from the starting unit, 12 volt, a shot of starting fluid and most would start right up.
+Stop and offer them a jump for $20, which was good money in those days.
+Hook up the cable from the starting unit, 12 volts, a shot of starting fluid and most would start right up.
 If 12 volts didn’t do it, I would jump it up to 18 then 24, not many would not start with spinning over that fast.
-I am sure that I fried a few alternators and did not do the starter any good, but with luck I would never see any of them again.
+I am sure that I fried a few alternators and did not do the starter any good, but with luck, I would never see any of them again.
 Kept me in beer for the long dark winters here in Minnesota.